 If you’re heading here for photos, there are plenty of opportunities on the rock to get a nice shot of the beach and of you.

-After your photoshoot, if you wanted to relax a while, there are a few spots that you can sit and look out over at the sea if it’s dry.
+After your photoshoot, if you wanted to relax for a while, there are a few spots where you can sit and look out over at the sea if it’s dry.